Ojay97-hub/The-Winchester/README.md

 6) Back on the repo page you can head to deployments.
 7) The link should display under github-pages deployments.

-The website was deployed on github and can be accessed here:
+The website was deployed on github and can be accessed here: https://ojay97-hub.github.io/The-Winchester/

+Enjoy!

 ## FUTURE